espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

 Note
 ------

+- When Wi-Fi is turned off or not initialized, the :ref:`AT+RFPOWER <cmd-RFPOWER>` command cannot set or query the RF TX Power of Wi-Fi.
+Similarly, when Bluetooth LE is not initialized, the command cannot set or query that of Bluetooth LE, either.
 - Since the RF TX Power is actually divided into several levels, and each level has its own value range, the ``wifi_power`` value queried by the ``esp_wifi_get_max_tx_power`` may differ from the value set by ``esp_wifi_set_max_tx_power`` and is no larger than the set value.

 .. _cmd-SYSROLLBACK: